-As we move into the spring, Fescue lawns will slowly improve in color and growth.
-It is important to allow vour Fescue to grow to and be maintained at 3-4".
+As we move into the spring, fescue lawns will slowly improve in color and growth.
+It is important to allow your fescue to grow to and be maintained at 3-4".
 This will improve its root system thereby improving wear tolerance, disease resistance and allow it to better manage in the heat of the summer.
 All too often, we find fescue lawns being cut too short and lawns that have been mowed straight through the fall and winter season.
 Mowing through the fall and winter damages developing seedlings and weakens the turf resulting in thin freeze damaged turf.
 At this time of year, the fescue does not need to be mowed weekly and should only be mowed if it is ACTIVELY GROW-ING.
 Fescue cannot tolerate low mowing and the stress it causes.
 This will lead to greater disease problems and thinning of the turf as we progress through the summer.
 We have found fescue lawns that are kept at 3-4" have less disease problems and are in better condition at the end of the season than their stressed out and thinning counter parts that were maintained below 3".
 Remember, if your fescue turf is not actively growing it does not need to be mowed

-Fall weather for fescue establishment last year was impacted by the arrival of early frosts.
-Our initial freezing temperatures occurred in middle October instead of our normal timing of first frosts occurring in late October or even November.
-This worked to slow down and even stop fescue seedling development.
-As a result, many of the seedlings were weak and damaged by our excessively cold weather in late December.
+Fall weather for fescue establishment last vear was excessively dry and so not good if the seedlings were not properly watered.
+Our temperatures were close to normal and it was not excessively hot, but we saw very little rainfall.
+Most of the rainfall was of the feast or famine variety.
+July had 14" but only .8 in August and none in October.
+The hurricane is the only reason September received any rainfall at all.
+We say this as a reminder as we are seeing areas of fescue that did not establish well and will be thin this season.
 We recommend evaluating any areas where your fescue struggles to determine the need for resodding.
 Areas that failed may require patches of sod to fill in.
 We recommend using fescue sod over seed since the sod does does not require time and nice weather to germinate and grow.
 When laying sod, it is important to till up and allow the pre-emergent applied at round 1 and round 2 to dissipate for two weeks before installing sod.
 Putting down sod without this site prep can interfere with the roots' ability to properly establish into the soil.